drand/website/docs/blog/2021-01-11-qrl-joins-league-of-entropy.md

 added [The Quantum Resistant Ledger (QRL)](https://www.theqrl.org/) to its list of members.
 QRL describes itself as, "An externally audited enterprise-grade blockchain platform secure today from the quantum computing advances of tomorrow."
-Its related foundation, [The QRL Foundation](https://qrl.foundation/), works to support open-source post-quantum blockchain development.
+Its related foundation, [The QRL Foundation](https://qrl.foundation/),  is a not-for-profit organisation supporting the research and development of open-source post-quantum blockchain solutions..

 The League of Entropy evaluates, votes on, and onboards new members quarterly.
 If you have experience running secure production services and are interested in